|

 Until crystals interlock throughout the batch of concrete, no concrete has been produced.

-Depending on how much extra water there is, the eventual continuous mat of crystals will be thinner and less dense being watered down by remaining water not used to cure any cement.
+Depending on how much extra water there is, the eventual continuous mat of crystals will be thinner.
+And any remaining water will be continuous throughout the concrete, allowing water through under any pressure.

 When no more water can reach remaining cement grain all reaction stops.
 The concrete is waterproof.